 What Happens During an Arrest?

-In most cases, officers must obtain a warrant from a judge before they can:
+In most situations, officers need a warrant before they can:

 - Access emails